Serbia, order of White Eagle, Order of Milosh the Great, Order of Takovo, Order of St Sava, Order of Karageorge, Order of Natalie, Serbian medals.

 Peter I Coronation and National Independence (Insurrection) 1804-1904 commemorative medal

-NEW!
 Peter I Coronation and National Independence (Insurrection) 1804-1904 commemorative medal.
 Beautifully designed and struck, maker/engraver's mark in form of combined letters TB (B stands for V in Cyrillic alphabet) - Vladislav Titelbah.
 Complete with original ribbon, arranged for wear with French/Belgian style 'U' type stick pin.
 Medal showing light wear but no damage.
 Hard to find.
-Item # Ser-36 (140)
+Item # Ser-36 *SOLD*

 *SOLD*